Home

 10.5 Products available on the Australian tobacco market

-This section provides an overview of the factory-made cigarette and roll-your-own tobacco products available for sale in Australia at September 2025.
-Major changes to the types and packaging of tobacco products permitted for sale in Australia were implemented on 1 July 2025.
-This section also describes how the tobacco market, and the products available for sale on the market, have changed since March 2025, before the new product and packaging regulations came into effect.
-The data displayed in this section is obtained from recommended retail price lists and the websites of several Australian retailers.
-Extensive effort has been made to ensure that the information presented in this section is as accurate as possible, however inconsistencies across information sources in the labelling of variants may lead to errors for some products
+This section provides an overview of the factory-made cigarette and roll-your-own tobacco products available for sale in the regulated market in Australia at March 2026.
+The data displayed in this section is obtained from recommended retail price lists and the websites of several major Australian retailers.
+Extensive effort has been made to ensure that the information presented in this section is as accurate as possible, however, inconsistencies across information sources in the labelling of brands and variants may lead to errors for some products.

-Philip Morris International had the largest number of FMC brands and sub-brands, and product offerings at September 2025, with 45 FMC products across 15 brands and sub-brands, closely followed by British American Tobacco Australia, which had 39 FMC products across 13 brands and sub-brands.
-Imperial Brands had the highest proportion of supervalue and value FMC brands, with 84% of its 32 products within the ‘budget’ segment of the market.
+At March 2026, there were 48 brands and sub-brands of FMC products available in the regulated Australian tobacco market.
+Across those 48 brands and sub-brands, 143 unique FMC products were offered.
+Philip Morris International had the largest number of FMC brands and sub-brands, and product offerings at March 2026, with 45 FMC products across 15 brands and sub-brands, closely followed by British American Tobacco Australia, which had 42 FMC products across 14 brands and sub-brands.
+Imperial Brands had the highest proportion of supervalue and value FMC brands, with 85% of its 34 products within the ‘budget’ segment of the market.
 Approximately one-third of Philip Morris International’s 45 FMC products were in the mainstream segment, and a further 47% were supervalue.
 Across all manufacturers, budget brands had much larger product ranges than premium products.

-As demonstrated in Table 10.5.3, at September 2025 there were 26 brands and sub-brands, and 44 RYO tobacco products for sale in Australia.
-Imperial Brands had the largest number of RYO products available, making up approximately 48% of the total RYO market.
-The number of RYO products sold in Australia decreased by approximately 70% compared to March 2025, when there were 35 brands and sub-brands, and 148 unique products on the market.
+As demonstrated in Table 10.5.3, at March 2026 there were 28 brands and sub-brands, and 48 unique RYO tobacco products available for sale in the regulated market in Australia.
+Imperial Brands had the largest number of RYO products available, making up approximately 50% of the total RYO market.

 Related reading